|Hometown:||Santa Clarita, Calif.|

 2009 NSCAA Youth All-American … Rated as the No. 23 recruit in the country according to Top Drawer Soccer … One of 14 young athletes highlighted in Sports Illustrated’s “Where Will They Be” feature in 2009 … Also the subject of an ESPN.com feature that same year … Most Valuable Player at the 2007 Super Y National Championships … Helped the CalSouth ODP team to a national championship in 2009 … Named the 2009 Female Individual of the Year by the Santa Clarita Press Club … Played club soccer for the Slammers FC … Leading scorer for Santa Clarita United before moving to the Slammers.

 Full name is Courtney Elizabeth Proctor … Born on Sept.
-7, 1993 in Panorama City, Calif. … Parents are Peter and Susan Proctor … Older sister is Brittany … Enjoys anything that has to do with sports … Did not attend a traditional high school (home schooled) … Plans to major in physiological science.
+7, 1993 in Panorama City, Calif. … Parents are Peter and Susan Proctor … Older sister is Brittany … Enjoys anything that has to do with sports … Did not attend a traditional high school (home schooled) … History major.